-Students should consult the Academic Catalog for a list of the approved graduate majors, the campus-approved graduate minors, and approved graduate concentrations.
+Students should consult the Academic Catalog for a list of the graduate approved credentials, including majors, minors, concentrations, and certificates.
 A list of the approved joint degree programs and individual program requirements can also be found in the Academic Catalog, including any exceptions to the simultaneous conferral rule.
 For students interested in joint Bachelor's / Master's programs, the undergraduate college's Program of Study will have details about a specific program.

-drop a graduate minor from their academic record must submit the appropriate form to make the change to their academic program.
+the appropriate form to make the change to their academic program.
 An academic program change alters the requirements needed for graduation.
 Therefore, such changes should be made carefully and in consultation with the graduate program.
 It is at the discretion of the major degree department to determine which, if any, of the courses used to fulfill the minor will also be used to fulfill the requirements for the graduate major degree.